 Nassau & Paradise Island, Bahamas

-When thinking about the Bahamas, gambling is probably the last thing that would come on your mind.
+The Bahamas are famous for their amazing diving sites and beautiful beaches and gambling is probably the last thing that comes to mind when thinking about this small island nation.
 However, Paradise Island is becoming one of the fastest emerging casino cities in the world in recent years.
 If you’re looking to add some adrenaline and glamour to your vacation, there aren’t many places that can match what Paradise Island has to offer.
 Interestingly, one of the few such places happens to be in neighboring Nassau.
 With over 100,000 square feet of gambling floor+ more than 40 restaurants, bars, and clubs, the recently opened Baha Mar complex became the largest casino in the Bahamas, surpassing the more famous Paradise Island resort.

 Are you planning to visit the Paradise Island resort and check out their casino?
 Use this link and get a great discount.